SimonCan/BlenDaViz/docs/index.rst

 .. code:: bash

-   /path/to/blenders/python -m pip install -U
+   /path/to/blenders/python -m pip install -U pyproject.toml

 Where `/path/to/blenders/python` is where you installed Blender.
 If you installed Blender through a package manager you can find the path to its Python executable by opening Blender an in a Python console (`shift + F4`) type: